jhownfs/GlobalsearchLWC/README.md

 - [] Improve README

 ## 📝 Licença

 This project is under license.
-Se the file [License](LICENSE) para mais detalhes.
+Se the file [License](LICENSE) for more details.

 [⬆ Voltar ao topo](GlobalsearchLWC)<br>